fhardison/fhardison.github.io/_courses/how-to-memorize-scripture.md

 # Summary

 Congratulations, you've just learned a method to memorize Scripture faster and remember it longer (KEy LoaF).
-Instead of rote repetition, we identify **keywords**,  **encode** them as memory friendly images (TeDDy CaFe), **link** them to a memorable location, and **fix** them in long term memory by recalling them on a specific schedule.
+Instead of rote repetition, we identify **keywords**,  **encode** them as memory friendly images (TeDDy'S CaFe), **link** them to a memorable location, and **fix** them in long term memory by recalling them on a specific schedule.

 This method is not *difficult*, but does take some getting used to.
 For me the hardest part is thinking up images to encode keywords, but this gets easier with practice.